-The Bank's operations are primarily located in the Republic of Kazakhstan.
-Consequently, the Bank is exposed to the economic and financial markets of Kazakhstan which display characteristics of an emerging market.
+The Group's operations are primarily located on the territory of the Republic of Kazakhstan.
+Consequently, the Group is exposed to the economic and financial markets of Kazakhstan which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in the Republic of Kazakhstan.
 In addition, the depreciation of the Kazakhstan tenge which took place during 2015, and a reduction in the global price of oil, have increased the level of uncertainty in the business environment.

-The unconsolidated financial statements reflect management's assessment of the impact of the Republic of Kazakhstan business environment on the operations and the financial position of the Bank.
+The consolidated financial statements reflect the management's assessment of the impact of the Republic of Kazakhstan business environment on the operations and the consolidated financial position of the Group.
 The future business environment may differ from management's assessment.